“Discover the untamed beauty of the Beara Peninsula along the breathtaking Wild Atlantic Way.”

 Overnight in Allihies.

-This may be a shorter walking day, but the views along the way are truly spectacular.
-You will leave the village and pass through what remains of an old copper mine, once the largest copper producer in Europe.
-The trail follows an old disused road that provides stunning vistas of Clough Bay, the Kenmare River, and the Kerry Coastline beyond.
+This may be a shorter day of walking, but the views along the route are truly spectacular.
+You will leave the village and pass the remains of an old copper mine, once the largest producer of copper in Europe.
+The trail follows a disused road, offering stunning vistas of Clough Bay, the Kenmare River, and the wider Kerry coastline beyond.

 Distance: 12 km / 7.5 miles | Ascent: 490 m / 1,500 ft | Approximate walking time: 3 to 4 hours